 Think of workshops, book groups, training events, museum programs, one-on-one mentoring, skill clinics—these are some of the avenues of adult learning.
 Picture the face of a new American learning English, a CEO in weekend class for an MBA, an incarcerated young adult completing a high school diploma, a community theater group preparing a play—these are some of the faces of adult learners.

 Encompassing a wide range of educational pursuits in many settings and contexts, adult learning can be defined as: “all forms of learning undertaken by adults having left initial education and training, however far this process may have gone.”
-(Final report for: Study on European Terminology in Adult Learning (July, 2010), p.
-6)
+(Study on European Terminology in Adult Learning, Final Report, July, 2010, p.
+6.)

 Learning is the way of the human being.
 Our neural networks are made to process, analyze, grow and stretch.
 Through learning, we become ourselves: capable, caring and contributing people able to act in the world with agency and through our particular perspectives and gifts.